The Conjuring: Last Rites: Future

 In September 2025, it was reported that following the financial success of Last Rites, a Conjuring prequel film was in development.
 Reportedly, due to a pay dispute, James Wan may not be involved with the project.
+In January 2026, Warner Bros. revealed that the prequel would be titled The Conjuring: First Communion with a release date of September 10, 2027.